RyanJarv/msh/README.md

 * This project is a work in progress.
 * Currently it is not safe to run untrusted code with msh.
+* It shouldn't be used currently for anything other then a PoC.
 * At the moment the current working directory is always shared with the container.

 #### Features